About Nagi Waterfall (Dzongu)

 Cardamom forest approach

-The 2-hour approach passes through large-cardamom cultivation under the natural forest canopy — one of the most immersive agricultural landscapes in Sikkim.
+The 2-hour approach passes through large-cardamom cultivation under the natural forest canopy.
+One of the most immersive agricultural landscapes in Sikkim.

 High bird diversity in the forest section